Nymse20/Infrastructure-Projects/README.md

 A lot of networking, a lot of coding and automation in the folders.

-Take a look and reach out if you have any questiones.
+Take a look and reach out if you have any questions.

 Regards Mathias Dahlgren.